wcharczuk/go-incr/README.md

 - Watch

 With these, you can create 90% of what I typically needed this library for, though some others would be relatively straightforward to implement given the primitives already implemented.

-Some concepts I just didn't implement to start, namely the observer pattern.